-Existing law requires overtime pay for employees for hours worked in excess of a defined work day or work week, but farmers are exempt from the law’s coverage.
+Existing law requires overtime pay for employees.
+Employers pay overtime for hours worked in excess of a defined work day or work week.
+Unfortunately, farmers are exempt from the law’s coverage.

 - The seasonal nature of much farming work requires long working hours during peak times of the year, such as at harvest time.